Bilalh/c_red_black_tree/README.md

 and see `rb_array.c` for details.

-The code to produce the printed trees is in `rb_print`.
+The code to produce the printed trees is in `rb_print.c`.

 	|100-----
 	|       |50------